 Our authors are forensic science or discipline-related undergraduate & graduate students in research-intensive university programs.
 They translate technical articles in addition to their academic, research and teaching responsibilities.

-Caitlyn Wensel is a master’s student at West Virginia University’s Forensic and Investigative Science department.
+Caitlyn Wensel has a master’s degree from West Virginia University’s in Forensic and Investigative Science.
+She currently works as a forensic scientist in a crime lab in the Controlled Substances section.
 She joined ForensicBites to bridge the gap between scientists/practitioners and the public about forensics.
-Upon graduation, Caitlyn plans to work as a forensic scientist either in a crime lab or in a research lab.

 Catherine Allen is a master’s student with a concentration in Forensic Molecular Biology at George Washington University.
 She joined ForensicBites to help others understand what is going on in the forensic science community.
 Upon graduating, she hopes to work with Next Generation Sequencing and SNPs in casework and/or research.

-Lauren Gandy is a chemistry PhD student at Rensselaer Polytechnic Institute.
+Lauren Gandy is a chemistry Ph.D. candidate at Rensselaer Polytechnic Institute.
 She founded ForensicBites to increase public awareness and understanding of the forensic research process.
 After obtaining her doctorate, Lauren aims to work as a forensic DNA technologist and eventually run a state forensics laboratory.

 William Feeney is a Ph.D. candidate at West Virginia University’s Chemistry department.
 He joined ForensicBites to update practitioners and the general public about recent advances and strides in the forensics field.
 Upon graduation, William plans to work as a chemist in a national laboratory.